• Skip to main content

 Ingredients in Homemade Spice Cake

 The spice balance in this cake is really perfect.
-I find most spice cakes have too much nutmeg or often taste like gingerbread instead of spice cake.
+I find most spice cakes have too much nutmeg, or often taste like gingerbread instead of spice cake.

 A touch of molasses helps deepen the flavor.
 I like to use simple unsulphured molasses instead of blackstrap.
 Blackstrap molasses is darker in flavor and a bit too strong for this delicate spice cake.

-This old-fashioned spice cake recipe requires a few more special ingredients.
-Namely, cake flour and shortening.
 Cake flour has a lower protein content than all-purpose flour, which results in a lighter, fluffier cake.

-How to Make Spice Cake
+How to Make Spice Cake using the High-Ratio Method

 This homemade spice cake has a fine, delicate crumb because of the high-ratio method used when making it.

-The wet ingredients are then whisked into the dry.
 Bake the spice cake layers until a toothpick inserted in the center comes out clean.

 Can I Make Spice Cake Cupcakes?